plos-clan/CoolPotOS/README.md

 ## Contributing

 Welcome to create pull requests or issues to this project.
-I am really happy to see it!
+Then sit back and relax.

 ### Contributors